How Integrative Therapy Connects the Mind, Body, & Spirit in Holistic Therapy Sessions

 Breaking Down the Health & Well-being Connection

 There’s a belief in holistic therapy that when one area of the whole you is hurting, it creates a domino effect with the other parts of you.
 When your body isn’t running well, it can make you feel ill physically which starts to tear at your self-esteem and break your spirit.
 If you’re constantly being harassed by someone or told that you’re not special, that will wreak havoc on your mind.
-As those words run on loop as intrusive thoughts, your anxiety will spike causing you stress which activates your body’s stress response.
+As those words run on a loop as intrusive thoughts, your anxiety will spike causing you stress which activates your body’s stress response.
 The longer you stay stressed, the harder it is for your body to regulate your cortisol levels which can lead to major health issues down the line.

 See where I’m going with this?